 For that reason anyone suffering from a fear of missing out wants to be at all the social activities they are absent from.
 By “activities” we’re not just talking about physical events but even those online conversations.

-Because of this fear anyone affected by FOMO will accept all invitations – as they simply must be part of everything and that really can create so many problems.
+Because of this fear anyone affected by FOMO will accept all invitations.
+They simply must be part of everything and that really can create so many problems.

 I think most of us are affected by a fear of missing out these days but to most of us it’s not an issue but to some it really is.
 When this fear takes over your time and emotional space it can’t help but affect happiness.
 You’ll find it hard to live in and enjoy the present as you’re too occupied with what others are doing right now.
 Instead you’ll feel jealous of others and, over time, you’ll start to feel insecure and that there’s something wrong with you and, as a result, your self-esteem will become very low and depression will set in.